 Jackshaft openers are less common but gaining popularity; they are wall-mounted, particularly useful if you have a high ceiling garage.
 While rail-mounted openers can limit your overhead space, as jackshaft openers are wall-mounted, you can use the extra space to provide additional storage room.

 DIY Install vs. Professional Install

 In contrast, a skilled garage door installer will perform the task faster, with minimal disruption.
-A professional installer will have fitted hundreds of garage doors and can provide you with a safe and trouble-free installation.
+A professional garage door installer will have fitted hundreds of garage doors and can provide you with a safe and trouble-free installation.
 If there are any future issues, you can rest safe that you haven’t invalidated the warranty.